gittuf/gittuf/docs/cli/gittuf_trust_add-global-rule.md

 ### Synopsis

-This command allows a user to add a new global rule to the root of trust.
-The user must specify the name, type, and rule pattern for the rule.
+The 'add-global-rule' command adds a new global rule to the repository's root of trust.
+It is used to enforce repository-wide constraints, such as requiring a signature threshold or blocking force pushes on matching namespaces.

 ```
 gittuf trust add-global-rule [flags]